-- 1 While there was a ¥51.9 billion (cumulative total) outflow due to the purchase of own stocks, cash and cash equivalents remained at decline of ¥10.1 billion compared with the same quarter in the previous fiscal year primarily because of the increase in cash flow from operating activities. - 2 The growth in notes and accounts receivable-trade from a year earlier can principally be attributed to an increase in advertising sales. - 3 The growth in other current assets from the same period a year earlier was mainly due to the growth in debt related to Yahoo!
-JAPAN card and Yahoo! ezPay operations. - 4 Goodwill decreased from the second quarter last year primarily due to an amortization of the goodwill of a subsidiary related to an evaluation loss recorded for its stock. - 5 Others in investments and other assets decreased from a year earlier principally due to the return of deposits related to the relocation of a subsidiary and a write down of investments.
+- 1 Cash and cash equivalents increased from the same period a year earlier because of the increase in cash flow from operating activities.
+However, despite the above expenditures, cash and cash equivalents decreased quarter on quarter due to the purchase of own stocks and payment of corporate taxes. - 2 The growth in notes and accounts receivable-trade from a year earlier can principally be attributed to an increase advertising sales. - 3 The growth in other current assets from the same period a year earlier was mainly due to the growth in debt related to Yahoo!
+JAPAN card and Yahoo! ezPay operations. - 4 Investment securities decreased from a year earlier principally due to an evaluation loss recorded on the stock of ValueCommerce Co., Ltd.